Hello! Welcome to our Project Stella Resources Blog!

 2. It brings everyone’s attention to the behavior that is happening and lets them know that you have noticed it.
 Bullying in your classroom will not be ignored.

 Get the Guide to Classroom Meetings in the Schools that R.O.C.K.
-Starter Pack.
+Program.

 Stop bullying by sharing personal stories